AR/VR for Data Analysis and Communication PG (11524.1)

 The unit convener reserves the right to modify the marking as required.

-Students who miss the final assessment due to illness or other acceptable grounds (see link below) may be able to sit for a deferred examination.
+Students who miss the final assessment due to illness or other acceptable grounds (see link below) will be given another final assessment.
 A doctor's certificate stating why the student was not able to sit for the exam or other required evidence should be given to Student Central (Bldg.
 1) as soon as possible - generally within 3 days of the assessment.
 See Assessment Policy https://www.canberra.edu.au/Policies/PolicyProcedure/Index/331 and Assessment Procedures https://www.canberra.edu.au/Policies/PolicyProcedure/Index/369 for more details.
-Students will only be allowed to sit for a deferred examination if there are no outstanding submissions or resubmissions for the assignments required to pass the subject as specified above.

 Expected Average Student Workload: * denotes an assessable item